amagist/dand/README.md

 1. [Download Mobirise](http://mobirise.com/)
 2. Fire it up, and drag & drop components in the builder until you've got a site.
 Additional pages can be added too.
 3. Click `Publish` on the top right, then select Local Drive Folder.
 Choose the `public` folder of the repo you just cloned.
 This will dump all html, stylesheets, and images into this repository.
+Make sure you have turned off "Publish changes only" option when redeploying code

 (note: You can manually create html, or use another site builder, as long as the links are all relative and you have an index.html as the root)